 CDL Classes, Courses, and Curriculum

-You may be wondering what to expect when it comes to your coursework at CDL training schools.
-While each school will offer slightly different classes, the following are real course examples from CDL training schools that will give you a good idea of the type of curriculum you will be following:
+When considering CDL training schools, you may wonder what to expect regarding your coursework.
+While each school will offer slightly different classes, the following are actual course examples from CDL training schools that will give you a good idea of the type of curriculum you will be following:

 CDL General Knowledge

-This course is starting point for anyone interested in obtaining a CDL.
-It consists of general knowledge and safe driving information, and is split into 3 modules that cover a variety of topics including (but not limited to):
+This course is a starting point for anyone interested in obtaining a CDL.
+It consists of general knowledge and safe driving information and is split into three modules that cover a variety of topics, including (but not limited to):

 • Vehicle and speed control